Stillbirth is when a baby dies before she or he is born, after 24 weeks of pregnancy. In England, around 1 in 250 births is a stillbirth.

 You have vaginal discharge that is not normal for you

-If you have watery, clear or coloured discharge from the vagina that seems abnormal for you, contact your maternity unit.
+If you have watery, clear or coloured discharge from your vagina that seems abnormal for you, contact your maternity unit.
 This could be your waters breaking or signs of an infection.

 Symptoms of pre-eclampsia include: